Abraham Abulafia: Early life and travels

-On his return to Spain he became subject to visions, and at the age of thirty-one, at Barcelona, began to study a particular kind of Kabbalah whose most important representative was Barukh Togarmi, and received a revelation with messianic overtones.
-He immersed himself in the study of the Sefer Yetzirah ("Book of Creation") and its numerous commentaries, which explain the creation of the world and man as based on Hebrew letter combinations.
-This book, and particularly the commentary and method of the German Jewish mystic, Eleazar of Worms, exercised a deep influence upon him, and had the effect of greatly increasing his mystical bent.
-Letters of the alphabet, numerals, vowel-points, all became symbols of existence to him, and their combinations and permutations, supplementing and explaining one another, possessed for him an illumining power most effectively to be disclosed in a deeper study of the divine names, and especially of the consonants of the Tetragrammaton.
-With such auxiliaries, and with the observance of certain rites and ascetic practises, men, he says, may attain to the highest aim of existence and become prophets; not in order to work miracles and signs, but to reach the highest degree of perception and be able to penetrate intuitively into the inscrutable nature of the Deity, the riddles of creation, the problems of human life, the purpose of the precepts, and the deeper meaning of the Torah.
+On his return to Spain he became subject to visions, and, at the age of thirty-one, in Barcelona, began to study a particular kind of Kabbalah whose most important representative was Barukh Togarmi, and received a revelation with messianic overtones.
+He immersed himself in the study of the Sefer Yetzirah ("Book of Creation"), which explained the creation of the world and humankind as based on Hebrew letter combinations, as well as its commentaries.
+The Sefer, and particularly the commentary and method of the German Jewish mystic Eleazar of Worms, exercised a deep influence upon Abulafia and had the effect of greatly increasing his mystical bent.
+Letters of the alphabet, numerals, and vowel-points all assumed mystical meaning to him, and their combinations and permutations, supplementing and explaining one another, possessed an illumining power most effectively disclosed in a deep study of the divine names (especially of the consonants of the Tetragrammaton).
+With such auxiliaries, and with the observance of certain rites and ascetic practices, men, he said, may attain the highest aim of existence and become prophets; not in order to work miracles and signs, but to reach the highest degree of perception and be able to penetrate intuitively into the inscrutable nature of the Deity, the riddles of creation, the problems of human life, the purpose of the precepts, and the deeper meaning of the Torah.

-He soon left for Castile, where he disseminated his prophetic Kabbalah among figures like R. Moses of Burgos and his most important disciple, Joseph ben Abraham Gikatilla.
-So Abulafia claimed.
-However, it bears mention that Abulafia is not mentioned in any of Gikatillas' works.
+He soon left for Castile, where he disseminated his prophetic Kabbalah among figures like Rabbi Moses of Burgos and his most important disciple, Joseph ben Abraham Gikatilla.
+However, it bears mention that Abulafia is not mentioned in any of Gikatilla's works.

-Some time around 1275 he taught The Guide for the Perplexed and his Kabbalah in a few cities in Greece.
+Some time around 1275; he taught The Guide for the Perplexed and his Kabbalah in a few cities in Greece.
 He wrote the first of his prophetic books, Sefer haYashar ("Book of the Upright/Righteous"), in Patras in 1279.
-That same year he made his way through Trani back to Capua, where he taught four young students.
+That same year, he made his way through Trani back to Capua, where he taught four young students.

 Journey to Rome

 He went to Rome in 1280 in order to convert Pope Nicholas III to Judaism on the day before Rosh Hashanah.
-The Pope was in Suriano when he heard of it, and he issued orders to "burn the fanatic" as soon as he reached that place.
-The stake was erected in preparation close to the inner gate; but Abulafia set out for Suriano all the same and reached there August 22.
+The Pope was in Soriano when he heard of it, and he issued orders to "burn the fanatic" as soon as he reached that place.
+The stake was erected in preparation close to the inner gate; but Abulafia set out for Soriano all the same and reached there August 22.
 While passing through the outer gate, he heard that the Pope had died from an apoplectic stroke during the preceding night.
 He returned to Rome, where he was thrown into prison by the Order of Friars Minor but was liberated after four weeks' detention.
 He was next heard of in Sicily.